3MFConsortium/spec_displacement/3MF Displacement Extension.md

 In addition to the \<triangle> element specified in the 3MF core specification ([4.1.4.1 Triangle](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#4141-triangle)), the \<triangle> element is extended with the optional displacement map for each vertex.

-**did** - Specifies the desplacement group ID for the triangles in the mesh, overriding the default displacement map ID in the enclosing object, whether specified.
+**did** - Specifies the displacement group ID for the triangles in the mesh, overriding the default displacement map ID in the enclosing object, whether specified.
 The "did" is ignored is no displacement maps indices are selected in triangle.
 The "did" MUST be specified if "d1" is specified and no "did" specified at object level.

 **d1, d2, d3** - Specify the indices to the displacement maps in the selected displacement group for the vertices "v1", "v2" and "v3", respectively.